TypingBooks/TypingBooks/README.md

 # Hello

-I've made the decision to stop hosting services.
+I've made the decision to stop hosting this website.

 This is intended as a developer release, and I will not be including a guide for setup.
 If you are a developer, this project was developed with Laravel, and their resources are likely the best starting place for testing this project.
 While creating it, I mainly used Homestead with Vagrant and not Docker.
 I will not be accepting pull requests or managing issues in this repository.